 Research shows that, when you focus, your perspective narrows, and you develop what psychologists call “inattentional blindness,” meaning you miss broader details outside your honed-in viewpoint.
 As Pillay explains, this hyperfocus can be extremely useful, for example when you’re trying to complete a task quickly.
-Yet the selective attention overfocusing causes can also hinder your ability to take in all relevant information and make you less likely to help others.
+Yet the selective attention caused by overfocusing can also make you less likely to help others and hinder your ability to take in all the relevant information.

 Spending too much time in a focused state will also exhaust your brain’s mental capacities.
 Neuroscience shows that, in contrast, “unfocusing” creates activity in a region of your brain that activates during rest and deactivates when you focus: the default mode network (DMN) or, as Pillay calls it, the “unfocus circuit”.